-Some systems rely on technical analyses, others rely on breaking news and many employ some combination of the two.
+Some systems rely on technical analysis, others rely on breaking news and many employ some combination of the two.
 But they all purport to provide information that leads to favorable trading opportunities.
 Signal sellers usually charge a daily, weekly or monthly fee for their services.

 Some analysts propose that many or even most signal sellers are scam artists.
 A frequent criticism is that if it were really possible to use a system to beat the market, why would the individual or firm that has this information make it widely available?
 Wouldn't it make more sense to use this incredible signaling system to make huge profits?